Enhancing Photon Identification with Neural Network Methods: Methods

 \subsection{Additional Training Strategies}

-Beyond the baseline ResNet architecture, we explored two complementary strategies aimed at improving performance in challenging background regimes.
+Beyond the baseline ResNet architecture, we explored two complementary strategies aimed at improving performance in challenging background regimes.{We explore two physics-motivated training strategies designed to address specific challenges in the overlapping shower regime.}

 \paragraph{Soft scoring scheme} Background events with photon pairs at very small angular separation ($\Delta R < 0.025$) are particularly difficult to reject due to their high similarity to true photon showers.
-To encourage the network to better separate these cases, we implemented a \emph{soft scoring} scheme (also known as label smoothing) ~\cite{Szegedy:2016SoftLabels,müller:smoothing} in which such background events are assigned continuous target labels between~0 and~1 rather than a hard zero, as shown in \ref{fig:soft_score}.
+To encourage the network to better separate these cases{address label ambiguity in this regime}, we implemented a \emph{soft scoring} scheme (also known as label smoothing)~\cite{Szegedy:2016SoftLabels,müller:smoothing} in which such background events are assigned continuous target labels between~0 and~1 rather than a hard zero, as shown in Figure \ref{fig:soft_score}.
 This smooth target transition reduces the loss penalty for near-misses and allows the model to focus its capacity on improving discrimination where it is most needed.
-Following multiple tests, the Fermi-Dirac (FD) function in the range [0,0.4] achieved the best results.
+We systematically evaluate three functional forms—Fermi-Dirac (FD), linear, and exponential—across a range of maximum score amplitudes (0.1–0.6), with detailed results presented in Section~\ref{subsec:soft_optimization}.

-\paragraph{Auxiliary $\Delta R$ head} We further added an auxiliary output branch that predicts the $\Delta R$ of background photon pairs~\cite{Caruana:1997Multitask}, as shown in \ref{fig:ResNet_dR}.
+\paragraph{Auxiliary $\Delta R$ head} We further added an auxiliary output branch that predicts the $\Delta R$ of background photon pairs~\cite{Caruana:1997Multitask}, as shown in Figure \ref{fig:ResNet_dR}.
 This branch shares the same convolutional backbone as the main classifier but has its own regression head, contributing an auxiliary loss term during training.
-The predicted $\Delta R$ does not contribute to the final classification score, as it is highly correlated with the output score.
-Rather, it serves as an additional supervision signal to guide the feature extractor towards representations sensitive to small-scale spatial differences.
+The predicted $\Delta R$ does not contribute to the final classification score.
+Rather, it serves as an additional supervision signal to guide the feature extractor towards representations sensitive to small-scale spatial differences{regularization mechanism, encouraging the shared feature extractor to learn representations sensitive to spatial shower structure}.
+The auxiliary loss weight $\alpha$ controls the relative contribution of classification (BCE) versus regression (MSE) objectives, with systematic evaluation presented in Section~\ref{subsec:dr_optimization}.
 This multi-task setup proved effective in regularizing the network and improving robustness, especially for closely spaced photon pairs.